lord-mallik/Summer/README.md

 # Summer
-This is a 1st web page developed by lord mallik
+This is a 1st web page developed by Nikhil Mallik